PlanktoScope/PlanktoScope/docs/easy_install.md

 When you are connected to the PlanktoScope's Wifi, you just need to follow this link [http://planktoscope.local:1880/ui](http://planktoscope.local:1880/ui)  to access the control panel.

 If you have not yet assembled your PlanktoScope, go to the [Assembly Guide](assembly_guide.md).

-## Install a mDNS client

-To access the PlanktoScope services through your browser, you need to install a mDNS client.

-If you are running on a  linux machine, you are lucky.
-Avahi-client is probably already installed on your machine.
-Check with your package manager.

-If you are running on a Windows machine, you will need to install the Bonjour service.
-It's a client developped by Apple.
-However, if you already use iTunes, Skype or even Photoshop, you may already have a client installed.
-Try skipping to the next step.
-If you can't access the linked page, come back here!

-To install the client, download the installer [here](https://download.info.apple.com/Mac_OS_X/061-8098.20100603.gthyu/BonjourPSSetup.exe) and launch it.